A walking guide through Nagasaki's overlapping histories: Christian persecution, Chinese trade, Dutch science, and atomic peace.

 Nagasaki's Sotome district holds UNESCO World Heritage churches built by communities that practiced Christianity in secret for over 200 years after the religion was banned.
 Shitsu Church, a simple whitewashed building from 1882, served the faithful who hid their practice for generations.
 The Father de Rotz Memorial Hall nearby tells the story of a French priest who spent 35 years building schools, a medical dispensary, and a pasta factory for the impoverished locals.

-Meganebashi, the Spectacles Bridge built in 1634 by a Chinese monk, is Japan's oldest double-arch stone bridge.
+Meganebashi, the Spectacles Bridge built in 1634 by a Chinese monk, is one of Japan's oldest double-arch stone bridges.
 When the water is still, the arches and their reflection form a perfect pair of spectacles.
 Search the riverbank stones for the heart-shaped stone, about 20 meters downstream on the left bank.

 The Peace Park